nityeshaga/learntrisIm/README.md

 #### ABOUT THE GAME:
 This program tries to implement the classic game of Tetris on a terminal.
 If you are not familar with the game, you can try it [here](http://tetris.com/play-tetris/).

-The playing field is made up of a matrix (22 X 10).
+The playing field is made up of a 22 X 10 matrix.

 The falling blocks are called tetraminos and as a physical unit in the game.
 There are 7 types of tetraminos that are named based on their shapes- the I, the O, the S, the Z, the T, the J and the L tetramino.

 #### THE FILEPLAN:
 The following files have been added by me (author- [Nityesh Agarwal](https://github.com/nityeshaga)) to the [original fork](https://github.com/LearnProgramming/learntris):
-* [matrix.c](https://github.com/nityeshaga/learntris/blob/master/matrix.c): contains all the functions that modify the 2D matrix.
+* [matrix.c](https://github.com/nityeshaga/learntris/blob/master/matrix.c): contains all the functions that modify or are needed to modify the 2D matrix.
-* [tetramino.c](https://github.com/nityeshaga/learntris/blob/master/tetramino.c): contains all the functions that modify the tetramino.
+* [tetramino.c](https://github.com/nityeshaga/learntris/blob/master/tetramino.c): contains all the functions that modify or are needed to modify the tetramino.
-* [learntris.c](https://github.com/nityeshaga/learntris/blob/master/learntris.c): links to the above mentioned files, contains the main() function and the functions that do not fall in the above mentioned categories.
+* [learntris.c](https://github.com/nityeshaga/learntris/blob/master/learntris.c): links to the above mentioned files and generic.c, contains the main() function and some other functions that are private to it.
-* [generic.c](https://github.com/nityeshaga/learntris/blob/master/generic.c): contains all functions that are need by more than one file.
+* [generic.c](https://github.com/nityeshaga/learntris/blob/master/generic.c): contains all functions that are called by more than one file.
 * [matrix.h](https://github.com/nityeshaga/learntris/blob/master/matrix.h), [tetramino.h](https://github.com/nityeshaga/learntris/blob/master/tetramino.h): header files for matrix.c and tetramino.c.
-* [generic.h](https://github.com/nityeshaga/learntris/blob/master/generic.h): header file for generic.c, also contains the struct definition of tetramino.
+* [generic.h](https://github.com/nityeshaga/learntris/blob/master/generic.h): header file for generic.c, also contains the struct definition of tetramino and a bunch of other macros.
 * [makefile](https://github.com/nityeshaga/learntris/blob/master/makefile): makefile for compiling learntris.
 * [makefile.debug](https://github.com/nityeshaga/learntris/blob/master/makefile.debug): makefile for compiling for debugging with appropriate symbols.

+*__NOTE__: The lowest tier consists of generic.c.
+By default, it can access only its own functions and variables.
+The 2nd tier consists of matrix.c and tetramino.c. by default, they can access only the functions and definitions of generic.c and their own.
+The 3rd tier consists of learntris.c.
+It can access all functions and definitions from generic.c, matrix.c and tetramino.c, along with the ones init contains.*

-All the other files provide a set of automated tests that will guide you through implementing your own version of [Tetris](https://en.wikipedia.org/wiki/Tetris).
+All the other files provide a set of automated tests that have guided me through implementing my own version of [Tetris](https://en.wikipedia.org/wiki/Tetris).
 These were provided by [LearnProgramming/learntris](https://github.com/LearnProgramming/learntris).
 [This will direct you to the readme page of that repo](https://github.com/LearnProgramming/learntris/blob/master/README.md#the-learntris-challenge).

 #### HOW TO RUN: